roukell/online_quiz/README.md

 4. Your result will be generated after all 10 questions are completed.
 5. Welcome to redo the quiz after finishing.
 6. To view your record in local storage, please reload/refresh the page, and you will see if at the end of the quiz.

+## Contributing
+ This app is contirbuted by Melody Lo.

 ## Questions
 If you have any questions, feel free to contact me via email: yiling.melody.lo@gmail.com